World Jewry in Be’er-Sheva – “The ingathering of the exiles.”

 Regarding religious paraphernalia: The Center for the Strict Observance of the Commandments, located outside the Central Be’er-Sheva Train Station, checks the kashrut of tefillin (phylacteries) and mezuzot (scrolls for doorposts), as well as selling kosher religious items.
 All the Chabad Houses in Be’er-Sheva also check the kashrut of religious paraphernalia.

-Sadly, the City of Be’er-Sheva doesn’t have a municipal genizah (i.e., a respectable storage place set aside for ruined or invalidated sacred texts, religious paraphernalia, or even Israeli flags).
-Such items may be taken to the Be’er-Sheva Rabbinate in the Daled neighborhood on ha-Talmud St. for proper handling and later burial in a Be’er-Sheva Cemetery; some synagogues do have small, interim genizot of their own, as well.
+Sadly, the City of Be’er-Sheva doesn’t have a proper municipal genizah (i.e., a respectable storage place set aside for ruined or invalidated sacred texts, religious paraphernalia, or even Israeli flags).
+Such items may be taken to the back fence of the New Be’er-Sheva Cemetery to await proper burial.